khoadangnguyen/MinHashSimilarity/README.md

 # MinHashSimilarity
-Detect Plagiarism using MinHashing
+### Detect Plagiarism using MinHashing

 In this project, I apply MinHash algorithm to measure word-level (lexical) text similarity between a query text and a collection of existing documents.
-The program read the text, the cleanses it, and splits it into k-shingles, where k is set to be 9.
-Based on the number of shingles in each document, the number of MinHash functions is chosen such that it does not exceed the numbers of shingles in the query.
+The program reads the texts (query text and documents), the cleanses it, and splits it into k-shingles, where k is set to be 9.
+Based on the number of shingles in each document, the number of MinHash functions is chosen so that it does not exceed the numbers of shingles in the query.

-The program outputs the estimated Jaccard similarities as a dictionary, where each key-value pair represents a document name and its similarity score with query.
+The program outputs the estimated Jaccard similarities as a dictionary, where each key-value pair represents a document name and its similarity score with the query.
 To validate the implementation, I also use datasketch library to compute Jaccard similarities using its MinHash functionality.
 The program prints these scores  in the same format for direct comparison with the custom implementation.

 Test data is stored in the ./data folder, with each test set containing multiple documents and a corresponding query in .txt format.